 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Looking for somewhere off-the-beaten-path to go that will impress your kids without all the crowds?
+Looking for somewhere off-the-beaten-path to go that will impress your kids?
 Venture to Southwest New Mexico and get a unique glimpse into the ancient past.
 Deep in the Gila National Forest, high up in the Mogollon Mountains, you will find the Gila Cliff Dwellings National Monument.
-Hike up to caves in the cliffs to see how the Native Americans who first inhabited this area lived.
-Read on to find out why your family should take a trip to the Gila Cliff Dwellings.
+This is a fantastic day trip for families to take.
+Keep reading to find out why!

 What are the Gila Cliff Dwellings?

 In the late 1200’s A.D., the Mogollon people moved into what is today known as Cliff Dweller Canyon.
 They claimed the caves high up on the cliff walls as their homes.

 These Native Americans used mortar and rocks to form walls and rooms within the caves.
 Their rooms included large gathering spaces, sleeping quarters, storage areas, and kitchens.

 The caves not only provided the extended family groups with protection from their enemies, but they also gave them a shelter that was cool in the summer and, with fire, warm in the winter.
 (You can still see the soot from their fires on the ceilings today.)

 The Cliff Dweller Creek below and the nearby Gila River were convenient sources of water for these Native Americans.
 The canyon also provided them with many sources of plants and animals on which to feed.